Challenges of the Executive Search panorama of the automotive industry in the USA.

 In 2024 the industry numbers are coming back to a sort of normalcy, but one main challenge remains: The lack of qualified executive talent for the new technologies, leading to high competition executive search processes.
 Here is a more detailed outlook of the automotive industry in the USA current and future situation.

-Current Situation and Forecast:
+Current Situation and Forecast USA:

 • The automotive industry in the USA is forecasted to face challenges in 2024, including slow consumer spending, high interest rates, and disruptions to supply chains due to geopolitical tensions.